virustotalop/virustotalop/README.md

 My going rate for freelance or contract work is $40 an hour.
 If you wish to commission freelance work please contact me on discord.

-:mailbox: How to reach me:
+:mailbox: How to reach me
 * Discord - virustotal#5772

 <!--